nsf-open/nsf/README.md

 # nsf
-Repo for the NSF Site Redesign &amp; Content Discovery project
+This is the working repository for the NSF Site Redesign &amp; Content Discovery project.